 Paralegals are also referred to as legal para-professionals, legal aides, legal assistants, legal researchers, law clerks and legal executives.
 The main job description of a paralegal or legal assistant is to support a lawyers in his or her work through a variety of support-based and administrative duties.

-In most cases, paralegal training will be focused in a particular area of the law such as environmental law, real estate law, commercial law, bankruptcy, insurance, family law, litigation or any other specialization in which a paralegal or legal assistant may wish to undertake.
-All these areas provide slightly different paralegal job descriptions, however most who begin work as a legal assistant will be expected to undertake general legal duties, before specializing later in their career.
+In most cases, training will be focused in a particular area of the law such as environmental law, real estate law, commercial law, bankruptcy, insurance, family law, litigation or any other specialization in which a paralegal or legal assistant may wish to undertake.
+All these areas provide slightly different job descriptions, however most who begin work as a legal assistant will be expected to undertake general legal duties, before specializing later in their career.

 Although all paralegals are trained in law and in legal research methods, an important distinction between a paralegal and an attorney is that paralegals are not allowed to set legal fees, appear in a court of law as a person’s legal representative, provide legal advice or sign any court documents as a legal representative.
 All such duties are strictly the responsibility of the supervising attorney.

-Paralegal Duties – What does a paralegal do?
+Paralegal Duties – What does a legal assistant do?

 It is important to note that due to the nature of paralegal work, as well as specializations between different areas of study it can become quite difficult to define a typical job description.
-Generally speaking, although the paralegal job description may vary depending on the specific law firm or on area of specialization it will generally include tasks such as:
+Generally speaking, although the tasks and duties may vary depending on the specific law firm or on area of specialization it will generally include tasks such as:

 This is a vital step in any legal case, and is an important part in determining a variety of factors which will assist the lawyer in deciding which approach to make for his or her client.
 The research will be aimed at finding out preceding cases relevant to a case, relevant statutes, court decisions, legal articles and other writings.
 Paralegals may also carry out general background checks on witnesses.